diegomarquez/game-builder-examples/game-builder/README.md

         - Test delegate.js destroy method properly
     - Links to explanations of known errors, like requireJS
     - Rename delegate.js to broadcaster.js
-    - Examples docs need another review
-        - Get rid of "_" chars, because they mess with markdown
-        - Don't forget about fullstops at the end of comments.

 #### [This is the prototype game][tirador] which spurred the creation of this project.